 Russell has experience teaching modules in politics, political theory, European studies, human geography, political sociology, and political history.
 He is available to supervise BA, MA, and PhD dissertations on themes linked to his research interests.
 Russell is module convener for:

-Russell is convener of the EIS research group Europe's Borderlands, and co-convener of the IHR Rethinking Modern Europe seminar series.
-Russell is co-convener of the UACES network The Limits of EU-rope and co-host of the KCL podcast series Breaking Britain.
-He regularly provides political analysis for international media.
+Russell is a Senior Fellow of the Atlantic Council of the United Kingdom; convener of the EIS research group Europe's Borderlands; and co-convener of the IHR Rethinking Modern Europe seminar series.
+He co-convenes the UACES network The Limits of EU-rope and is co-host of the KCL podcast series Breaking Britain.
+He regularly provides political analysis for international media such as BBC, Sky, CNN, MSNBC, Euronews, The Economist, Financial Times, CBC, France24.